buildpacks/docs/content/docs/reference/buildpack-api.md

 version-source = ".nvmrc"
 ```

 As always, the buildpack `provides` `node`.
-In this particular case, a version of `node` (`10.x`) is being `requested` in a configuration file (`.nvmrc`).
+In this particular case, a version of `node` (`10.x`) is being requested in a configuration file (`.nvmrc`).
 The buildpack chooses to add an additional piece of metadata (`version-source`), so that it can understand where that request came from.

 #### 3. Two Versions Requested
-The buildpack sees two configuration files (e.g. `.nvmrc` and `buildpack.yml` files in the app directory) that request two different versions of the `node` dependency.
+During the `detect` phase, the `node-engine` buildpack sees two configuration files (e.g. `.nvmrc` and `buildpack.yml` files in the app directory) that request two different versions of the `node` dependency.
 One way of dealing with this would be writing both `requires` to the build plan, and reconciling which version(s) it will provide during the `build` phase.
 It can provide two different `requires`:

 ```
 [[provides]]